 - You’ll need to enforce the two-meter distance between customers, which means fewer tables, and more open space.
 You could compensate for this by extending the operating hours of your restaurant.

 - Be creative in your design, add restaurant divider walls to provide extra safety measures for your clients, or add more tables outside if possible.
 Put hand sanitizing bottles on each table, or even prepare a Hygiene Kit for every dining customer, that’ll include disposable utensils, a mask, gloves, and a small sanitizer.
+Let your customer know that you’re following pandemic hygiene practices faithfully, including using medical-grade nitrile gloves, face masks, other personal protective equipment, and CDC-listed disinfectants.
 They’ll love it, and tell their friends.

 3. Implement a Dress Code of Waiters & Staff Members